 Math class focuses on solving problems and collaborating with each other, giving students the chance to work at their own pace.
 Students have worked on everything from integer operations to the type of algebra and geometry that most students typically wouldn’t see until high school.
 By incorporating games and a variety of problem types and texts, students gain confidence in their mathematical skills and learn to experiment and “play” with numbers.

-In literacy, students write articles, editorials, comics and much more for the school newspaper.
+In literacy, students write articles, short stories, research papers, and more.
 They think of problems in the world, such as climate change and violence in the city, and do the research to explain the problem and propose solutions.
 Students also have wide latitude in choosing reading topics, covering many genres and styles.
 Classes regularly invite students to analyze poems and write their own to share.
 Students also enjoy playing word games to expand their vocabulary and practice their spelling.
-The middle school class typically spends Tuesday morning browsing books and using computers at the local library.